tarwn/lessthandot-hugo/blogs/content/posts/2011-02-02-using-database-snapsot-as-a.md

 _Msg 3906, Level 16, State 1, Line 1

-Failed to update database “TestSnapshot” because the database is read-only.
+Failed to update database "TestSnapshot" because the database is read-only.

 _